Mexico dilutes fiscal reform as plan dodges sales tax

 Thousands gathered at a rally led by Lopez Obrador in central Mexico City on Sunday, though the atmosphere was peaceful.
 In 2006, his protests over alleged electoral fraud paralyzed parts of Mexico City for weeks.

-(With reporting by Alexandra Alper, Miguel Gutierrez, Anahi Rama, Ana Isabel Martinez, Simon gardner, Michael O'Boyle and Gabriel Stargardter; Editing by Kieran Murray, Nick Zieminski and Diane Craft)
+(With reporting by Miguel Angel Gutierrez, Anahi Rama, Ana Isabel Martinez, Simon gardner, Michael O'Boyle and Gabriel Stargardter; Editing by Kieran Murray)